 If you register online with Pottery Barn, they offer a 10% completion discount on any items remaining on your registry, as well as any items you want to add that you didn’t the first time.
 You can take advantage of this discount as many times as you want for up to six months after your registry event date.

-So if you’re furnishing a room, doing a baby nursery, or just need to stock up on towels, create a special occasion registry, and then buy from it in order to get the 10% discount.
+So if you’re furnishing a room, doing a baby nursery, or just need to stock up on towels, select the “other” option when creating your registry, and then buy from it in order to get the 10% discount.

 I’m serious.
 As long as you can pay it off every month, you should be using the Pottery Barn credit card.
 Ten percent cash back is unheard of (it’s our favorite of all the best store credit cards).